 To challenge such problems, the Department of Cultural Heritage of the University of Padua launches Animata: a website born from an idea by Marco Bellano, and created thanks to the efforts of Alberto Zotti Minici, Associated Professor in History of Cinema and Photography, Rosamaria Salvatore, President of the DAMS degree courses, and Giovanna Valenzano, Director of the Department of Cultural Heritage.
 The designer and webmaster of the site is Paolo Kirschner.

 Animata is meant to be a resource for present and future students of animation at the University of Padua.
 At the same time, it will be a database for animation scholars; it will not host -for now- resources for animators or artists.
 At the moment, Animata is not for people who create animation, but for people who try to understand and explain it.
 And also for those who just appreciate it.

 Animata is also a meeting point.
 The website is open to all the animation scholars willing to contribute, from all over the world (please check the INFO section to discover how).
 The goals are simple: circulation of knowledge, academic networking, reinforcement of the scientific community.
 But also, hopefully, inspiration to promote new, even more fruitful initiatives of this kind.

 Thank you for your attention, and welcome!

-Marco Bellano (project creator of Animata, adjunct professor of History of Animation)
+Marco Bellano (project creator of Animata, adjunct professor in History of Animation)